Our Environment

 Elsewhere in the woods, we are looking after our very elderly trees, removing rhododendron and planting more native trees so that when old trees die or get blown down, there are young trees to follow.

-This has all been made possible thanks to passion, commitment and hard work of Pauline Barber (Land of Joy’s Woodland Manager), who has worked tirelessly in the woodlands since the centre was established in 2014, as well as the hard working volunteers who have supported her.
+This has all been made possible thanks to passion, commitment and hard work of Pauline Barber (Land of Joy’s former Woodland Manager), who tirelessly worked in the woodlands from when the centre was established in 2014 until 2023, as well as the hard working volunteers who have supported her and continue to be guardians of the woodlands.
 All their work has helped support a healthy and diverse variety of plants and animals including birds, reptiles, amphibians and insects, as well as providing an inspiring environment for resident volunteers and retreatants to enjoy.

 One of the rhododendron copses before cutting – 2018